 Surprisingly few animal studies have been published addressing the effects of Plasmodium infection on DME expression.
-Of those that have been published, most have used Plasmodium berghei ANKA, a lethal infection in mice of a C57BL/6 background and often employed to model cerebral malaria.
-In this infection, the mRNAs of Cyp3a11, Cyp1a2, and Cyp2e1 in the liver were down-regulated to less than 20% of control levels accompanied by a prolongation of midazolam sleeping time (Carvalho et al., 2009).

-Given that most of the human data available are from people with uncomplicated malaria, we decided to study DME expression and activity in a commonly used nonlethal model of malaria Plasmodium chabaudi chabaudi AS (PccAS).
-In addition to being nonlethal in many strains of mice, including those on a C57BL/6 background, PccAS infection has several features that make it an attractive model for uncomplicated human malaria, including development of anemia, temperature dysregulation, and hypoglycemia, all of which resolve as the primary infection is controlled (Stephens et al., 2012).
+Of those that have been published, most have used P. berghei ANKA, a lethal infection in mice of a C57BL/6 background and often employed to model cerebral malaria.
+In this infection, the mRNAs of Cyps 3a11, 1a2 and 2e1 in the liver were down-regulated to less than 20% of control levels accompanied by a prolongation of midazolam sleeping time (Carvalho et al., 2009).
+Given that most of the human data available are from people with uncomplicated malaria, we decided to study DME expression and activity in a commonly used non-lethal model of malaria P. chabaudi chabaudi AS (PccAS).
+In addition to being non-lethal in many strains of mice including those on a C57BL/6 background, PccAS infection has several features that make it an attractive model for uncomplicated human malaria, including development of anemia, temperature dysregulation and hypoglycemia, all of which resolve as the primary infection is controlled (Stephens et al., 2012).

-Our preliminary results (data not shown) indicated that PccAS infection produces significant changes in DME expression throughout the course of infection (25 of 27 mRNAs measured), and for most enzymes this correlates with the level of peripheral parasitemia.
-Of the 25 enzymes affected, 21 were down-regulated, and five were induced.
+Our preliminary results (not shown) indicated that PccAS infection produces significant changes in DME expression throughout the course of infection (25 of 27 mRNAs measured), and for most enzymes this correlates with the level of peripheral parasitemia.
+Of the 25 enzymes affected, 21 were down-regulated and 5 were induced.
 These changes were of similar magnitude to those reported for animals infected with P. berghei ANKA.
-Furthermore, PK analyses of mice injected with a cocktail of five probe drugs revealed substantial reductions in the clearance of caffeine, bupropion, midazolam, and tolbutamide during PccAS infection.
+Furthermore, pharmacokinetic analyses of mice injected with a cocktail of 5 probe drugs revealed substantial reductions in clearance of caffeine, buproprion, midazolam and tolbutamide during PccAS infection.
 Our results suggest that PccAS may be an attractive model to study the mechanisms by which uncomplicated malaria causes profound effects on drug metabolism and clearance in humans.

-The Role of Nuclear Factor E2-Related Factor 2 and Sirtuin 1 in Regulation of Biliary Transporters in Fasting (A.L.S., S.K.)
+The Role of Nuclear Factor E2 Related Factor 2 (Nrf2) and Sirtuin 1 in Regulation of Biliary Transporters in Fasting (A.L.S., S.K.)

 Fasting increases glucagon and intracellular cAMP and activates protein kinase A (PKA), modulating the transcription of multiple genes in liver that maintain glucose homeostasis, metabolism, and transport (Lavine et al., 1975; Chen et al., 2007).
 The cAMP/PKA cascade activates downstream expression of gluconeogenic genes, restoring blood glucose levels to normal (Altarejos and Montminy, 2011).
 Decreased glucose and increased pyruvate concentrations also increase the NAD+/NADH ratio, activating gluconeogenesis.
-Prolonged fasting activates sirtuin-1 (NAD-dependent deacetylase, SIRT1), which augments the use of free fatty acids as precursors for glucose production via deacetylation and activation of peroxisome proliferator-activated receptor γ coactivator α (PGC-1 α) and forkhead box O1 (Foxo1) (Liu et al., 2008; Hayashida et al., 2010).
+Prolonged fasting activates Sirtuin1 (NAD-dependent deacetylase, SIRT1) that augments the use of free fatty acids as precursors for glucose production via deacetylation and activation of PPAR gamma coactivator alpha (PGC-1α) and Forkhead Box O1 (Foxo1) (Liu et al., 2008; Hayashida et al., 2010).

-Along with gluconeogenic genes, fasting induces the transcription of genes involved in biotransformation (e.g., mouse Cyp2b10, and rat CYP2C11, CYP2E1, and CYP2B1/2) and transport (e.g., solute carrier for organic anions Slco1b2) in coordination with nuclear receptors (Chen et al., 2007; Buler et al., 2011).
+Along with gluconeogenic genes, fasting induces the transcription of genes involved in biotransformation (e.g., mouse Cyp2b10, rat CYP2C11, CYP2E1 and CYP2B1/2) and transport (e.g., solute carrier for organic anions (Slco) Slco1b2) in coordination with nuclear receptors (Chen et al., 2007; Buler et al., 2011).
 Studies have also indicated increases in gall bladder volume and bile acid concentrations upon fasting.
 Several studies have established the importance of Abcc2/3/4 in the disposition of bile acids and other endogenous and xenobiotic metabolites via biliary secretion or basolateral efflux.
-Abcc2-4 belong to the ATP binding cassette superfamily of efflux transporters expressed on the basolateral (Abcc3 and 4) or canalicular (Abcc2) membrane of hepatocytes (Klaassen and Aleksunes, 2010).
-However, the mechanisms behind the effect of nutritional status on biliary clearance mechanisms or bile flow have yet to be completely established.
+Abcc2-4 belong to the ATP Binding Cassette superfamily of efflux transporters expressed on the basolateral (Abcc3 and 4) or canalicular membrane (Abcc2) of hepatocytes (Klaassen and Aleksunes, 2010).
+However, the mechanisms behind the effect of nutritional status on biliary clearance mechanisms or bile flow are yet to be completely established.